dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/core-module.md

 **Return Value**

-The version of Dynamsoft Core.
+The version of the `DynamsoftCore` module.

 ### enableLogging